Gemelli Pasta: The Ultimate Guide to Italy’s Twisted Classic

 - Bring a large pot of water to a rolling boil

 Use plenty of water so the twists move freely.
-Crowding makes gemelli rub together and cook unevenly. - Salt the water generously
+Crowding makes gemelli rub against each other and cook unevenly. - Salt the water generously

 Add salt once the water boils.
 The pasta absorbs some of that seasoning, which improves flavor even before the sauce touches it. - Add gemelli and stir early